zoho/apptics/README.md

 Get callbacks for all the events at a single point by extending `ZACustomHandler`.
 It deals with user consent , crash consent, feedback, and ratings & reviews.

 ## Feedback and BugReporting

-We have a seperate module that does "Shake to Feedback" , please check it out if it suits your needs [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-feedback.html).
+A seperate module that does "Shake to Feedback", please check if it suits your needs [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-feedback.html).

 ## App Updates

-Now you can prompt user to update the latest version of your app from the App Store.
+Now you can prompt user to update to the latest version of your app from the App Store.

-Please check this guide before you start [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-updates.html).
+Please check our  guide before you start [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-updates.html).

 ## Ratings and Reviews

-Engage With The Users To Learn About Their Experience using our tool.
+Engage with your users and learn about their experience.
+Promopt them to rate your app after they have fulfilled the configured criteria.

 Check how to configure automatic ratings [here](https://prezoho.zohocorp.com/apptics/resources/iOS/inapp-ratings.html).